zipbot-ai/zipbot/README.md

-# Welcome to ZipBot.ai!
+# Welcome to the ZipBot.ai GitHub page!

-ZipBot.ai offers a suite of custom bots designed to cater to various organizational needs, enhancing efficiency and providing targeted solutions.
-Explore our offerings:
+**ZipBot.ai** offers a suite of custom bots designed to cater to various organizational needs, enhancing efficiency and providing targeted solutions.

-## Helper Bot
+## Currently in Beta
+- **Zippy, the Assistant Bot** - Your personal assistant, evolving from the existing Jarvis platform to serve you better.

+## Offerings Coming Soon:
-- Tailored for organizations aiming to leverage their documentation through an accessible chat bot.
+- **Helper, the Q&A Bot** - Tailored for organizations aiming to leverage their documentation through an accessible chat bot.

-## Regulatory Bot
-- Ideal for entities navigating industry regulations.
+- **Reggie, the Regulatory Bot** - Ideal for entities navigating industry regulations.
 Offers access to essential regulatory documents, with premium options for licensed standards like ISO or IEC.

-## Task Bot
-- Connects corporate software APIs to automate processes, offering both pre-defined and customizable workflows.
+- **Link, the Task Bot** - Connects corporate software APIs to automate processes, offering both pre-defined and customizable workflows.

-## Assistant Bot
-- Your personal assistant, evolving from the existing Jarvis platform to serve you better.

-## Cheaty, the Research Assistant
-- Aids in research and academic endeavors, making information gathering a breeze.
+- **Scholar, the Research Assistant** - Aids in research and academic endeavors, making information gathering a breeze.

-For more details, visit [ZipBot.ai](https://zipbot.ai).
+**Join the beta today!** Sign up at [ZipBot.ai](https://zipbot.ai/)